United Self-Defense Forces of Colombia: Disappearance and death of Carlos Castaño

-It has been speculated in the Colombian and international press that this could be a potential blow to the peace process, as Castaño seemed to become relatively critical of the increasing association with narcotraffickers in recent years and more willing to compromise with the Colombian state, and thus the remaining AUC commanders (such as Mancuso and "Don Berna") would potentially maintain a much less open negotiating position in the ongoing talks with the Uribe government.
+It was speculated in the Colombian and international press that this could be a potential blow to the peace process, as Castaño seemed to become relatively critical of the increasing association with narcotraffickers in recent years and was more willing to compromise with the Colombian state; thus, the remaining AUC commanders (such as Mancuso and "Don Berna") would potentially maintain a much less open negotiating position in the ongoing talks with President Uribe's government.

-The death of AUC co-founder Carlos Castaño remained unexplained for two years, and was subject of wild and rampant speculation.
-One of the more exotic rumours (dating to 1 June 2004), stated that unidentified diplomatic sources told the AFP agency that Castaño had been spirited away to Israel, via Panama, with U.S. assistance.
+The death of AUC co-founder Carlos Castaño remained unexplained for two years and was the subject of wild and rampant speculation.
+One of the more exotic rumours (dating to 1 June, 2004), stated that unidentified diplomatic sources told the AFP agency that Castaño had been spirited away to Israel, via Panama, with U.S. assistance.
 No specific reasoning or details regarding this claim were produced.
 The governments of the United States, Colombia, and Israel denied these allegations.

 Details about Castaño's possible fate began to emerge in 2006.
 The Cali-based Nuevo Diario Occidente reported that an assassin hired by Vicente Castaño confessed to the police that he had killed Castaño in 2004.
 This assassin's confessions allowed Colombian authorities to locate Castaño's body in August 2006, and DNA tests confirmed its identity in September that year.

 Possible paramilitary activities in Venezuela

-In early May 2004, Venezuelan authorities arrested at least 100 individuals that they accused of being Colombian paramilitaries and of scheming, together with part of the Venezuelan opposition, to begin a series of scheduled attacks against heavily fortified military targets within Caracas, aiming at the overthrow of President Hugo Chávez.
+In early May 2004, Venezuelan authorities arrested at least 100 individuals and accused them of being Colombian paramilitaries and of scheming, together with part of the Venezuelan opposition, to carry out a series of scheduled attacks against heavily fortified military targets within Caracas, with the aim of overthrowing President Hugo Chávez.

 The AUC officially denied that they had anything to do with them.
-President Uribe congratulated the Venezuelan president for the capture and pledged to cooperate with the investigation, while President Chávez himself declared that, as far as he was concerned, he did not believe that Uribe had anything to with the operation, for which he blamed "elements" within "the oligarchies of Miami and Bogotá", also implicating individual high-ranking U.S. and Colombian military officers, who have denied such involvement.
+President Uribe congratulated the Venezuelan president for the capture and pledged to cooperate with the investigation, while President Chávez himself declared that, as far as he was concerned, he did not believe that Uribe had anything to with the operation, for which he blamed "elements" within "the oligarchies of Miami and Bogotá", also implicating individual high-ranking U.S. and Colombian military officers, who denied such involvement.

-Vice-president Francisco Santos Calderón added that he hoped that the Venezuelan government would pursue with equal zeal those FARC and ELN guerrillas who would also be present in Venezuela.
+Vice-president Francisco Santos Calderón added that he hoped the Venezuelan government would pursue with equal zeal those FARC and ELN guerrillas who would also be present in Venezuela.
 The Venezuelan opposition dismissed the whole event as a "setup", claiming that Chávez intended to interfere with the potential approval of a referendum which sought to remove him from power.